Two aggressive dogs barking through a metal fence.

 Insurance companies often try to settle quickly and for less than you may deserve.
 Their goal is to protect their bottom line, not your recovery.

-At Lowry & Associates, we take the time to fully understand the impact of your injuries and fight for the maximum compensation you may be entitled to.
+At Lowry Law, we take the time to fully understand the impact of your injuries and fight for the maximum compensation you may be entitled to.
 Reach out to a dog attack lawyer in Lewiston today to see what your claim may be worth.

 Maine Laws That Protect Dog Bite Victims